Accla/graphulo/README.md

 Do not remove addition iterators from a table until every entry in the table is summed together, which one can guarantee by running a full major compaction.

-To create a custom multiplication operation, create a Java class implementing [MultiplyOp][] with the multiplication logic.
+There are three kinds of custom multiplication operations, each with its own interface you can implement:

+1. Matrix multiplication.
+Multiplies entries with matching row, column family and qualifier.
+See the interface [MultiplyOp][].
+2. Element-wise multiplication, also used for element-wise sum.
+A more accurate title is element-wise collision function.
+See the interface [EWiseOp][].
+3. Unary function application.
+See the interface [ApplyOp][].
+Alternatively, create a [SortedKeyValueIterator][] directly.

-For simple TableMult multiplication, you can extend the [SimpleMultiply][] class instead of implementing the full interface.
+For simple multiplication, you can extend the [SimpleTwoScalarOp][] class instead of implementing the full interface.
 For simple element-wise multiplication, you can extend the [SimpleEWiseX][] class instead of implementing the full interface.
 See the classes in the `edu.mit.ll.graphulo.rowmult` and `edu.mit.ll.graphulo.ewise` packages for examples.

-Non-simple multiplication that should implement [MultiplyOp][] directly are multiplication logic that
+Non-simple multiplication that should implement [MultiplyOp][] directly (with siimilar reasoning for [EWiseOp][] and [ApplyOp][]) are multiplication logic that

 1. manipulates returned Keys in non-standard ways;
-2. takes init options (passed from the client through `multiplyOp.opt.OPTION_NAME` in an [IteratorSetting][]);
+2. takes init options (passed from the client through `multiplyOp.opt.OPTION_NAME` in an [IteratorSetting][]) (actually, you can get away with overriding `init` in this case);
 3. returns more than one entry per multiplication;
-4. performs some setup or other function based on holding one [`ONEROWA` or `ONEROWB` (default)] or both [`TWOROW`] entire rows in memory
+4. performs some setup or other function based on holding one \[`ONEROWA` or `ONEROWB` (default)\] or both \[`TWOROW`\] entire rows in memory
 (implement [RowStartMultiplyOp][] in this case); or
 5. (advanced) performs a non-standard pattern of multiplying two matching rows, different from the Cartesian product of the two rows' entries